graphhopper/graphhopper/README.md

 ## Questions

 All questions can go to our [forum](https://discuss.graphhopper.com/) where we also have subsections specicially for developers, mobiles usage (iOS&Android) and our map matching component.
-Another place to ask questions would be on [Stackoverflow](http://stackoverflow.com/questions/tagged/graphhopper) but please do NOT use our issues.
-Create new issues if you are sure that this is a bug and see how to contribute in the next section.
+Another place to ask questions would be on [Stackoverflow](http://stackoverflow.com/questions/tagged/graphhopper) but please do NOT use our issue section.
+Create new issues ONLY if you are sure that this is a bug and see how to contribute in the next section.

 ## Contribute